Men and Calcium Intake

-Being healthy was the primary concern for the majority of men (66%). other top concerns included: being happy (23%), being successful (4%), having a good sex life (3%), having close friends (3%), and being creative (1%).
+Being healthy was the primary concern for the majority of men (66 percent). other top concerns included: being happy (23 percent), being successful (4 percent), having a healthy intimiate life, (3 percent), having close friends (3 percent), and being creative (1 percent).

 The survey discovered that while most men (67%) believe they are getting the calcium they need, USDA food consumption studies find that only four out of 10 adult men in the USA meet current recommendations (as identified by the National Institutes of Health).

 Men never outgrow the milk years.
 Even after the growth spurt ends in adolescence, bones continue to grow "inside" in strength and density until around age 35.
 After 35, men need calcium to slow the rate of bone loss and maintain bone density to help prevent osteoporosis.